nbchen98/job-tracker/chrome-extension/README.md

 - **Content Script**: Extracts job data from web pages
 - **Popup**: User interface for adding jobs
 - **Background**: Handles extension lifecycle and communication
-- **API Integration**: Communicates with your Job Tracker backend
+- **API Integration**: Communicates with your Applymate backend

 ## API Integration

-The extension communicates with your Job Tracker API using the following endpoint:
+The extension communicates with your Applymate API using the following endpoint:

 ```
 POST /api/jobs